 The concept of a business line of credit is much like a credit card.
 Lenders assign you to a revolving credit line, which means you can freely withdraw funds from it when needed.
 You only have to repay the money you’ve withdrawn, as well as the interest on the amount you’ve withdrawn.

 You can use a business line of credit for additional working capital, inventory purchases, bridging cash flow gaps, and more.
-If you need a safety cushion or an emergency fund for unforeseen expenses and business opportunities.
+If you need a safety cushion or an emergency fund for unforeseen expenses and business opportunities, you can rely on business lines of credit to get you the cash you need.

 3. Merchant Cash Advances